Ezequiel92/julia_apps/README.md

 ## ⚠️ Warning

-These scripts are written as an exercise and may break at any moment.
-So, use them at your own risk.
+This code is written for my personal use and as an exercise, thus it may break at any moment.
+Use it at your own risk.